jamesfrommiami/playlist-merge-sort-app/README.md

 ## Chosen Algorithm

-I chose Merge Sort because it is efficient, reliable, and easy to visualize step by step.
+I chose Merge Sort because it is efficient and easy to visualize each step.
 It works well for sorting a list of songs because the playlist can be split into smaller parts, sorted, and then merged back together.

 ## Demo